Tim-Liam-Hill/SimpleWebBrowser/README.md

 * tool that analyzes code base for code smells and such
 * display: none
 * Block layout into different classes since I think it is doing a bit much.
+* Support basic translation?? that would be cool

 # BUGS